vfarcic/devops26/manuscript/17-progressive-delivery.md

 Lo and behold, the dashboard is in front of us and I'll leave you to explore it.
 But, before I go, please note that in order to visualize the process, you should make yet another change to the source code, push it to GitHub, and wait until the pipeline-initiated canary deployment start.
 From there on, please select `cd-staging` or `jx-staging` as the *namespace*, choose `jx-go-demo-6-primary` as *primary* and `jx-go-demo-6` as *canary*.
 Now you should be able to visualize the process.

 ![Figure 17-TODO: TODO:](images/ch17/canary-grafana.png)

+## Which Deployment Strategy Should We Choose?

+We saw some of the deployment strategies.
+There are others and this chapter does not exclude you from exploring them.
+Please do that.
+Still, until you figure out all the other strategies and variations you can do, we accumulated enough material to talk about.

+So, can we conclude that canary deployments are the best and that everyone should use them for all the applications?
+Certainly not.
+To begin with, if an application is not eligible for rolling updates (e.g., single replica app), it is almost certainly not eligible for canary deployments.
+If we think of canaries as extensions of rolling updates, whomever does not fit the latter will also not fit the former.
+In other words, there is a good use case for using the `Recreate` strategy in some cases.

+So, if both `Canary` and `Recreate` strategies have their use cases, can we discard rolling updates and serverless?

+Rolling updates should, in most cases, we replaced with canary deployments.
+The applications eligible for one deployment strategy are eligible for the other, and canaries provide so much more.
+If nothing else, they give us a bigger safety net.
+The exceptions would be very small clusters serving very small teams.
+In those cases, the resource overhead added by a service mesh (e.g., Istio) and metrics collector and database (e.g., Prometheus) might be too much.
+Another advantage of rolling updates is simplicity.
+There are no additional components to install and manage, and there are no additional YAML files.
+Long story short, canary deployments could easily replace all your rolling updates as long as the cost (on resources and operations) is not too high.

+That leaves us with serverless (e.g., Knative).
+It would be hard for me to find a situation in which there is no use for serverless deployments.
+It has a fantastic scaling capabilities on its own that can be combined with HorizontalPodAutoscaler.
+It saves us money by shutting (almost) everything down when our applications are not in use.
+Knative ticks all the boxes and the only downside is the deployment process itself which is more elaborated with canaries.
+The only downside is that scaling from nothing to something can introduce a delay from user's perspective.
+Nevertheless, that is rarely a problem.
+If an application is unused for a long period, users rarely complain when they need to wait for an additional second or two to wake it up.

+So, we are in a situation where one solution (`Canary`) provides better capabilities for the deployment process itself, while the other (serverless) might be a better choice as a model for running applications.
+Ultimatelly, you'll need to make a choice.
+What matters more?
+Operational cost (use serverless) or deployment safety net (use canary).

+What is important though, is that it is not winner-takes-all type of decision.
+We can use `Recreate` with some applications, `RollingUpdate` with others, and so on.
+But it goes beyond choosing a single deployment strategy for a single application.
+Deployment types can differ from one environment to the other.
+Canaries, for example, are not a good choice for preview environments.
+All we'd get is increased time required to terminate the deployment process and potential failures due to the lack of metrics.

+Let's make a quick set of rules when to use one deployment strategy over the other.
+Bear in mind that what follows is not a comprehensive list but rather elevator pitch for each deployment type.

+Use the **recreate** strategy when working with legacy applications that often do not scale, that are stateful without replication, and are lacking other feautures that make them not cloud-native.

+Use the **rolling update** strategy with cloud-native applications which, for one reason or another, cannot use canary deployments.

+Use the **canary** strategy instead of **rolling update**, especially when you need the additional control when to roll forward and when to roll back.

+Use the **serverless** strategy in permanent environments when you need great scaling capabilities or when an application is not in constant use.

+Finally, use **serverless** strategy for all the deployments to preview environments, no matter which strategy you're using in staging and production.

 ## What Now?